 As part of your PPC optimization activities, you analyze post-click keywords from your site search statistics as shown below.

-Although users are entering your website on “Groller Collectibles”, they are actively searching for specific products via your site search functionality as displayed above.
+Although users are entering your website after searching “Groller Collectibles,” they are actively searching for specific products via your site search functionality.
 Since users are entering on your brand, they obviously know you sell eagles, cats, and other collectibles.
-Although previous keyword research yielded little to no search volume on these phrases (“groller collectible eagle”), this post-click data suggests otherwise.
+Although previous keyword research yielded little to no search volume on these phrases (e.g., “groller collectible eagle”), this post-click data suggests otherwise.

 Take this analysis and put it into effect within your PPC accounts.
-Begin testing longer-tailed branded phrases centered on your specific products such as “groller collectible eagles” and “groller collectible cats”.
-You’ll likely find that in addition to serving more relevant ads and driving traffic to specific product pages, resellers are likely only using your generalized brand name (“groller collectibles”) which would result in:
+Begin testing longer-tailed branded phrases centered on your specific products, such as “groller collectible eagles” and “groller collectible cats.”
+You’ll likely find that, in addition to serving more relevant ads and driving traffic to specific product pages, you’ll see less keyword competition, higher quality scores and ad rankings, and lower costs per click (CPCs).

-Take the previous example and look at it from a content perspective now.
-Your home page, which is the current landing page of your branded keywords, is performing great with very low bounce rates.
-In comparison, product specific pages are somewhat lagging in terms of content or aren’t created at all (maybe you’re selling some products solely offline).
+Using the same brand example, your home page, the current landing page of your branded keywords, is performing great — with very low bounce rates.
+On the other hand, your product-specific pages are somewhat lagging in terms of content or haven’t been created at all (maybe you’re selling some products solely offline).

-You currently only sell blue widgets, which are being sold like crazy, but the industry is composed of an entire rainbow of colored widgets.
-Through analyzing your site search statistics, you discover that over 50% of searches are centered around red widgets even though you don’t sell them.
-These users have found your website, through some means, so why not trying to capitalize upon this momentum by offering some red widgets for at least a short time to test their performance?
+You currently only sell blue widgets, and by analyzing your site search statistics you discover that more than 50% of searches are centered around red widgets — even though you don’t sell them.
+These users have found your website, so why not capitalize on this momentum by offering some red widgets for at least a short time to test their performance?
 By only offering these new products in limited quantities, yet competitive prices, you can effectively test their potential with little to no changes besides site content.